Isha-goyal-1/RAG-Based-LLM/README.md

 ---

-## 📄 License
+## License

 This project is licensed under the MIT License.
 See `LICENSE` for details.

 ---

-## 🤝 Contribution
+## Contribution

 Contributions, issues, and feature requests are welcome!
 Feel free to open an issue or submit a pull request.

 ---

-## 🔗 Contact
+## Contact

-For questions or support, please contact dhaneshdalal28@gmail.com.
+For questions or support, please contact ishagoyal2040@gmail.com

 ---

-Enjoy exploring and extending your legal search with AI-powered explanations! 🚀
+Enjoy exploring and extending your legal search with AI-powered explanations!!